miscing/cv/README.md

  - Select the parts you want to keep, then print as PDF.
 Keep all your CV versions in one place, customize for each job application.
  - Make CV include all your newest github repositories.
  - Use YAML to easily configure, or generate a JSON using GUI.
+ - You can store settings by removing cv.yml and using the generated cv.json (button right side of website panel)

 ## To use:
-1. Fork or otherwise copy this repository. (you may want to delete/rename/empty `cv.json` and `cv.yml`
+1. Fork or otherwise copy this repository. (you may want to delete/rename `cv.json` and/or `cv.yml`)
 2. Configure with one of the two methods:
    1. (Under development) Use GUI in website and copy generated JSON to `cv.json`.
    2. Configure using YAML in cv.yml file, then run pipeline.